openmsi/openmsipython/README.md

 `conda install -c anaconda git`

-or using the instructions on [the website here](https://github.com/git-guides/install-git).)
+(or use the instructions on [the website here](https://github.com/git-guides/install-git).)

 ### Cloning this repo and installing the openmsipython package

-Still in the `py37` environment, navigate to wherever you'd like to store this code, and type:
+While in the `py37` environment, navigate to wherever you'd like to store this code, and type:

 ```
 git clone https://github.com/openmsi/Python_code.git